Arthur Purnell: After Beaver

-Family
+Personal life

+Purnell returned briefly to Melbourne in 1908 to marry Jane (aka Ginnie) Farrell.
+Her parents were pastoralists from Lake Monemia near Streatham, Victoria.

-William Arthur Purnell married Jane (aka Ginnie) Farrell, near Streatham, Victoria in 1908; Ginnie died on 25 October 1966.
-The hot humid climate of Southern China did not suit Ginnie and may have been the reason they returned to Australia in 1910.
+Ginnie died on 25 October 1966.
+The hot humid climate of Southern China did not suit her and may have been the reason they returned to Australia in 1910.
 Their only child, a daughter Joan, was born in 1918, ten years after their marriage.
 In 1923 they divorced, but three years later they remarried.

 Joan Margaret Purnell married Noel William Dickson in 1939, and died in 2002.